knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 ## Build Images

-Follow the instruction in [helloworld-go](../hello-world/helloworld-go) to build the `helloworld` image and upload it to your container repository.
+Follow the instructions in [helloworld-go](../hello-world/helloworld-go) to build the `helloworld` image and upload it to your container repository.

 Replace `{username}` in the [sample.yaml](./sample.yaml) with your Docker Hub username.